islandinvaders/island-invaders.github.io/index.md

 - Researchers studying invasive species trends can analyze data collected from the platform to identify potential problems and prioritize management efforts and investment.

 ## Deployment
+Here is our deployed application running on [Digital Ocean](http://64.23.200.75/).

 ## User Guide
-This section provides a walkthrough of the Bowfolios user interface and its capabilities.
+This section provides a walkthrough of the ‘Imi Invasive user interface and its capabilities.

 ### Landing Page
 The landing page is presented to users when they visit the top-level URL to the site.
 It welcomes users and provide an overview of the project and goals.